ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

 Above keyword MCK_GPROut will limit AsmParser use GPROut register class as output register.
-To allow programmer use \$sw as output register such as "add \$sw, \$zero, \$zero" the code must be modified as above.
-This solution has the problem that need keeping MatchTable0_R[] up to date when file Cpu0InstrInfo.td has changed or the TableGen version is changed.
+To allow programmer use \$sw as output register such as "add \$sw, \$zero, \$zero" the code must be modified as above of ASM_EASY_PORTING defined.
+This solution has the problem that need keeping MatchTable0_R[] up to date by hand when file Cpu0InstrInfo.td has been changed or the TableGen version is changed.
-If programmer are not allowed to use \$sw as output register (Cpu0 supply instruction MFSW and MFTW to move from/to SW to/from general purpose register), then we can use MatchTable0[] instead of MatchTable0_R[].
+If we limit programmers that are not allowed to use \$sw as output register (Cpu0 supply instruction MFSW and MFTW to move from/to SW to/from general purpose register), then we can use MatchTable0[] instead of MatchTable0_R[].
 The condition compiler flag ASM_EASY_PORTING stands for this purpose.

 Finally, remind the CPURegs as below must